-HOWEVER, California Unemployment Insurance Code Section 686, provides that if that if those magic words appear in an Independent Contractor Agreement then the contractor will be treated as an employee for unemployment and state disability taxes purposes, regardless that the contractor relationship would clearly be an independent contractor under federal tax law, namely, the contractor works under own direction, pays for own equipment, hired on project basis, etc.
+HOWEVER, California Unemployment Insurance Code Section 686, provides that if those magic words appear in an Independent Contractor Agreement then the contractor will be treated as an employee for unemployment and state disability taxes purposes, even though the contractor relationship would clearly be an independent contractor under federal tax law, namely, the contractor works under own direction, pays for own equipment, hired on project basis, etc.

-What are the consequences if “work made for hire” is referenced in an Independent Contractor Agreement?
+What are the consequences if “work made for hire” is specified in an Independent Contractor Agreement?

 If you are audited by the California Employment Development Department you will have to pay back taxes, penalties and interest.

-(2) only hire independent contractors through a corporation or LLC, or
+(2) Only hire independent contractors that are a corporation or LLC, or

 See the law for yourself - it's pretty clear: http://law.onecle.com/california/unemployment-insurance/686.html